 On November 8th, millions of Americans stayed up to watch Donald Trump take the stage and thank his supporters for a campaign victory.
 Nobody saw it coming.
 The Donald looked as surprised as anyone.

-Stunned sports fans watched the Chicago Cubs win the World Series for the time in nearly a century, the Cleveland Cavs win their first NBA championship in a half-century, and the New England Patriots win their 5th Super Bowl in a first-ever overtime.
+Stunned sports fans watched the Chicago Cubs win the World Series for the first time in nearly a century, the Cleveland Cavs win their first NBA championship in a half-century, and the New England Patriots win their 5th Super Bowl in a first-ever overtime.
 Unlikely victories against all odds.
 Even movie fans were picking their jaws up off the floor as La La Land won, then lost the award for Best Picture at this year's Oscars.

 Every one of these events had high stakes, winners and losers, fans and haters.
 Some of us were thrilled.
 Others were crushed.
 But everyone was caught completely off guard.